 Kim Bean already carries a heavy load, but she is carving out time for more.
-Kim joined the Green Mountain Adaptive Sports Board of Directors early this year, and she was recently elected to serve as GMAS’s Treasurer.
+Kim joined the Green Mountain Adaptive Sports Board of Directors early in 2021; she also sits in the Finance and Fundraising Committee.

 We conducted an interview with her, and hope that you will enjoy getting to know her as much as we did.

 GMAS: Give us a little basic information about yourself.

 KB: I grew up in Barnard, VT., moved back 18 years ago, and now live in North Pomfret with my husband, Tom and our family.
 We have three kids; Matthew, 20, a student at NVU-Lyndon, Tyler, 18, graduating from Woodstock Union HS and headed to Montana State University for Engineering, and Hannah, 15, finishing her Freshman year of HS.
 We have two rescue dogs, Sadie & Molly.